anirudhs123/Neural-Recommender-system/README.md

-# Neural-Reccomender-system

-Built a whole pipeline of recommender systems comprising of Popularity based recommender, KNN similarity based Clustering recommender, Item-Item association based recommender, Bi-Partite graph based association recommender, Neural Graph based Collaborative Filtering and Neural Embedding based Collaborative filtering.
+In this work , I built a whole pipeline of recommender systems comprising of Popularity based recommender, KNN similarity based Clustering recommender, Item-Item association based recommender, Bi-Partite graph based association recommender, Neural Graph based Collaborative Filtering and Neural Embedding based Collaborative filtering.
 These models were built to work on three different datasets namely Amazon Book Dataset, Movie Lens Dataset and a Supermarket user-item interaction dataset.

 # Brief about few types of Recommenders from the Piepline